 ARM I: Patients may be treated with one of the three regimens per investigator discretion.

 REGIMEN I: Patients receive paclitaxel intravenously (IV) over 3 hours and carboplatin IV over 30-60 minutes and on day 1.
-Treatment repeats every 21 days for at least 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for at least 4 cycles in the absence of disease progression or unacceptable toxicity.

 REGIMEN II: Patients receive gemcitabine hydrochloride IV over 30 minutes on days 1 and 8 and carboplatin IV over 30-60 minutes on day 1.
-Treatment repeats every 21 for at least 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 for at least 4 cycles in the absence of disease progression or unacceptable toxicity.

 REGIMEN III: Patients receive pegylated liposomal doxorubicin hydrochloride IV and carboplatin IV over 30-60 minutes and on day 1.
-Treatment repeats every 28 days for at least 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for at least 4 cycles in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive olaparib orally (PO) twice daily (BID).
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 ARM III: Patients receive olaparib PO BID and cediranib maleate PO once daily (QD).
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 3 years.